nptscot/npw/web/manual/index.md

 - All other roads, including B roads, minor roads, and off-road paths, are classified as secondary routes, providing supplementary connections and ensuring comprehensive coverage.
 - If the road segment is outside a settlement, we always force it to the long distance tier.

-The network is adjusted to ensure direct routes with optimal density, following Transport Scotland’s specifications (250m in urban centres, 400m in suburban areas).
+The network is adjusted to ensure direct routes with optimal density, following Transport Scotland's specifications (250m in urban centres, 400m in suburban areas).
 This allows the network to meet a wide range of origin-destination trip needs, improving access and usability.

 The [algorithm for the coherent network](https://github.com/nptscot/npt/blob/main/R/cohesive_network.R) is published and available openly.